marorcas/csharp-resourcing/README.md

 - Displayed temps from backend on frontend
 - Created date time converter on the backend to render dates in "dd-mm-yyyy" format on frontend
 - Created basic form to create a job

+### 6/11/2024

+- Implemented react datepicker for start date and end date fields of job creation form